 At the end of October I returned to Edinburgh, my university town, for a cousin’s wedding.
 I took the opportunity to spend a morning revisiting the Scottish National Gallery on the Mound.
 It was a sweet reminder of the various Italian (and other) art jewels that I discovered as a student here more than ten years ago.

 The Edinburgh-based gem I remember most vividly is Sandro Botticelli’s Virgin Adoring the Sleeping Christ Child, which is actually due to go on show at New York’s Frick Collection from Nov.
-5, along with several other masterpieces from the Scottish National Gallery.
-It was already making its way over to the U.S. when I visited, so I made do with a magnet of the image this time.
-It’s on my fridge in Rome now and helps remind me of this lovely scene every morning:
+5, 2014, along with several other masterpieces from the Scottish National Gallery.

 In Italy I have seen countless depictions of the Madonna and Child.
 But this has always remained one of my favourites.
 Painted by Botticelli in Florence around 1490, it shows the pair by a rocky outcrop, surrounded by pink roses and other flowers.
 It is unusual because Jesus Christ is shown asleep- a possible symbol of his future death and suffering for mankind.
 I like the serenity in Mary’s adoring face and the lovely contrast of the blue and pink colours.
 The roses, and the bright red strawberries in the right hand corner, can be seen as representing the blood of Jesus the martyr.
 Mary’s blue cloak and the violets at the bottom of the picture symbolise her modesty and humility.